floatinghotpot/hiquant/docs/README.md

 The results of the backtrade testing are shown with plot:
 ![Back trade](back_trade.png)

-If you describe multiple portfolios in fund_list, you can test multiple portfolios at the same time and compare the results together with plotting:
+If we describe multiple portfolios in fund_list, we can test multiple portfolios at the same time and compare the results together with plotting:
 ![Multi funds](multi_funds.png)

 ### Step 9, Real-market simulation, monitor market changes and remind to buy/sell